University of Wisconsin-Superior

 Any questions regarding your UWS student account should be directed towards the Information Technologies office at 715-394-8267.

 Yes.
-We, the ResNet department, currently creates accounts for all non-UWS students so you may connect to the network via your dorm room, or any wireless access point in the Residence Halls.
+We, the ResNet department, currently creates accounts for all non-UWS students so you may connect to the network via your room, or any wireless access point in the Residence Halls.
 You will use the same username and password that you use for Live@UWS.

 If you can afford your own computer, you will probably find that it will be a great convenience for you.
 If you cannot afford your own computer, there are lab machines available in every resident hall.
 You may be able to borrow a laptop from Information Technologies.
 Contact IT at 715-394-8267 to reserve a laptop.